Aaron98990/ways-of-the-game/spirit-of-the-game.md

 Being technically correct is not always in the "spirit of the game".
 It is the equivalent of giving a ticket for someone going 1 mph over the speed limit - yes they broke the law but they did not make anyone less safe.
 That same logic applies to refereeing.

-Many people call this Law 18 or Common Sense or Trifling or Tradition.
+Many people call this Law 18, Common Sense, Trifling, Tradition or "in the opinion of the referee".
 This subjectivity is a blessing and a curse.

 > The Laws cannot deal with every possible situation, so where there is no direct provision in the Laws, The IFAB expects the referee to make a decision within the ‘spirit’ of the game and the Laws – this often involves asking the question, “what would football want/expect?”
 >